Click here to increase size

 In San Pedro de Nolasco Square, we can visit the Theatre of Caesaraugusta Museum, the last archaeological space turned into a museum after more than thirty years of excavations and studies.

-As we can see with the audioguide, this theatre stands out due to its large dimensions: its capacity of 6,000 spectators turned it into one of the largest in Roman Spain together with the theatre in Cadiz.
+As we can see with the audioguide (audioguides), this theatre stands out due to its large dimensions: its capacity of 6,000 spectators turned it into one of the largest in Roman Spain together with the theatre in Cadiz.
 In addition to the two usual side entrances, the Theatre of Caesaraugusta has a third entrance, the only example in the whole of Hispania.
 It also featured the most modern technical advances such as the velum, a mobile canopy which protected spectators from the sun and rain, and was usually spread out by the sailors who docked their boats in the city's port.

-In the museum area, we can find a series of scale models, recreations and listenings which show how these spectacle buildings were physically, as well as experiencing the life and environment during theatre performances.
+In the museum area, we can find with the audioguide (audioguides) a series of scale models, recreations and listenings which show how these spectacle buildings were physically, as well as experiencing the life and environment during theatre performances.
 In a small room, which we come across by entering the museum, a set of panels cover the evolution of this plot of land from the Roman age until now, offering us a complete vision of the main stages in the city's history.

 THE CRYSTAL ROSARY